Lake Diefenbaker: Important Bird Areas

-There two Important Bird Areas (IBA) of Canada on Lake Diefenbaker, with one at each end.
+There are two Important Bird Areas (IBA) of Canada on Lake Diefenbaker, with one at each end.

 Galloway and Miry Bay (SK006) is located at the western end of the lake about 20 km north of Cabri.
 The IBA site includes the shoreline and spans the width of the lake covering an area of 59.48 km2.
 Miry Bay is located on the western shore and Galloway is on the eastern shore about 5 km to the north.
 Geese found in Miry and Galloway Bays include the greater white-fronted, snow, and Ross's.
 Sandhill cranes are also found at the site.

 East Lake Diefenbaker (SK055) is located at the eastern end of the lake.
 It totals 361.69 km2 and encompasses most of both the Gordon McKenzie and Thomson Arms of the lake.
 This IBA is designated as critical piping plover habitat.